 She joined the RI Saltwater Anglers Association in 2012 and became an active member of the Kayak Committee.
 In 2013 she moved up to a Future Beach Angler 160, and continued to expand her knowledge in kayaking and saltwater fishing.

-is a Connecticut native who has been fishing the waters of New England his entire life.
-Captain Mike’s angling pursuits have also taken him across the country and internationally, fishing in fresh and saltwater for everything from largemouth bass to giant bluefin tuna.
-In addition to being an accomplished captain, he is an avid surfcaster and feels right at home plying rocky shorelines in a wetsuit.
-Captain Mike is an innovative angler, constantly applying new techniques to up his fishing game, and his enthusiasm and passion for the sport are contagious.
-Captain Mike is a United States Coast Guard OUPV Licensed Captain and graduated from Southern Connecticut State University with Bachelors’ and Masters’ Degree in
+is the founder and operator of Reel Cast Charters, a full-time fishing charter based out of Connecticut.
+His angling pursuits have taken him across country, as well as internationally, fishing in both fresh and salt water from large mouth bass to giant bluefin tuna.
+An innovative angler, he is constantly applying new techniques, and his enthusiasm and passion for the sport are contagious.
+Captain Mike is a United States Coast Guard OUPV Licensed Captain and graduated from Southern Connecticut State University with a Bachelor’s and Masters Degree in Education.

 Capt.
 Gary Schroeder's